-Evidence suggests that institutional reforms, such as government audits, that reveal political malfeasance to the public negatively affect the incumbents' electoral performance (Bobonis et al., 2016; Ferraz and Finan, 2008).
-Do politicians strategically respond to such electoral backlash?
+Evidence suggests that transparency that reveals political malfeasance to the public negatively affects the incumbents' electoral performance (Bobonis et al., 2016; Ferraz and Finan, 2008).
+However, transparency may be of little value if it does not improve politicians' behavior.
 On the one hand, these reforms might realign dysfunctional politicians' incentives with voters' interest, pushing politicians to take corrective actions (e.g., dismissing "bad apple" employees to signal that they are not corrupt), thereby increasing welfare (Shleifer and Vishny, 1993).
-On the other hand, politicians might respond in unanticipated ways to those institutional changes (Lucas, 1976), as they are adaptable and have various means to achieve their goals.
-For instance, to compensate for the loss of electoral support, politicians might change their political strategy and increase patronage-that is, distribute public jobs in exchange for votes (Weingrod, 1968).
+On the other hand, politicians might unanticipatedly use policy for their political benefit as a response to increased transparency (Lucas, 1976), as they have various means to achieve their goals.
+For instance, to compensate for the loss of electoral support, politicians might use policy for their political benefit and increase patronage-that is, distribute public jobs in exchange for votes (Weingrod, 1968).

-Studying politicians' responses has important policy implications, as creating better institutional incentives in one area might lead to a deterioration in another (Holmstrom and Milgrom, 1991).
+In this paper, I ask: do politicians strategically respond to potential electoral backlash from political transparency?
+Studying politicians' responses to transparency has important policy implications, as creating better institutional incentives in one area might lead to a deterioration in another (Holmstrom and Milgrom, 1991).
 For example, if politicians increase patronage without considering the quality of the new hires, there may end up being fewer qualified people in the bureaucracy.
-Perhaps one of the most influential papers on how institutional reforms lead to better outcomes is the work by Ferraz and Finan (2008).
-Using data from the first few waves of a new government audit program, the authors examined a reform in Brazil and found that disclosing corruption information to the public very close to the election enhanced electoral accountability by reducing the likelihood of reelection of corrupt mayors.
-In the current paper, I go beyond this by looking at public employment outcomes to show how politicians strategically respond to the audits.
-In particular, I examine the same reform as Ferraz and Finan, but over a longer span and four full mayoral terms, during which time the incumbent can respond strategically before the next election.
-With this design, I study whether politicians change their political strategy by increasing the number of hires to achieve their reelection goal when faced with institutional reforms.
-So far, no empirical study has tested whether politicians use patronage as a strategic response to institutional reforms.
+Perhaps one of the most influential papers on how transparency leads to better outcomes is the work by Ferraz and Finan (2008).
+Using data from the first few waves of a new government audit program in Brazil, the authors found that disclosing corruption information to the public very close to the election enhanced electoral accountability by reducing the likelihood of reelection of corrupt mayors.
+In the current paper, I go beyond this by looking at public employment outcomes to examine how the politicians respond to the audit.
+In particular, I examine the same reform as Ferraz and Finan, but over a longer span and four full mayoral terms.
+Later waves occur at different points throughout the political cycle, during which time the incumbent can respond strategically before the next election.
+With this design, I study whether politicians change their political strategy by increasing the number of hires to achieve their reelection goal when faced with increased transparency.
+So far, there is little empirical evidence on whether politicians use policy for their political benefit as a strategic response to increased transparency.

-In this paper, I provide two main contributions.
-First, I show that, faced with audits, which generate electoral backlash (Ferraz and Finan, 2008), the incumbent increases his patronage engagement to compensate for the loss of electoral support.
-This increase in patronage can be interpreted as "forced action" pushed by the audits.
+I provide two main contributions.
+First, I show that, faced with an audit, which generates electoral backlash (Ferraz and Finan, 2008), the incumbent increases his patronage engagement to compensate for the loss of electoral support.
+This increase in patronage can be interpreted as "forced action" pushed by the audit.
 This first contribution is consistent with theoretical predictions (Acemoglu et al., 2008) as I show that politicians invest in different patronage avenues when facing new policy constraints.
-Second, I provide evidence that even though audits increase the number of public employees, they do not improve public goods production.
+Second, I provide evidence that even though the audit increases the number of public employees, they do not improve public goods production.
 My paper is the first study that examines the downstream consequences of anti-corruption audits on public education.
 The evidence I present is in line with arguments made by Stigler (1971), which predict that a policy reform that induces the policymaker to substitute means to achieve the same goal (i.e., reelection) would reduce efficiency.
-In my paper, I provide evidence on such efficiency reduction by showing that after an audit, politicians hire more employees to get reelected.
-Still, they do not contribute much to public goods production.
+In my paper, I provide evidence on such efficiency reduction by showing that after an audit, politicians hire more employees who do not contribute much to public goods production.